This is the third and last of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 By ‘right practice’ our authors are evidently referring to action outside the ritual and symbolic sphere – the kind of action to which St Paul alludes in Romans 12.1 when he urges his Christian brothers and sisters to ‘present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.’
 Paul actually uses the term sacrifice here in what appears to be more than an entirely secondary and metaphorical sense.
 What does this ‘right practice of Christian living’ – this non-ritual sacrifice – consist in?

-It would seem uncontentious, on the basis of a reading of the New Testament, to equate it with agapeic love (agape): that is say, with practical actions motivated by our understanding of God’s love for us in Christ, and demonstrating that love to those around us – especially in the community of faith.
+It would seem uncontentious, on the basis of a reading of the New Testament, to equate it with agapeic love (agape): that is say, with practical actions motivated by our understanding of God’s love for us in Christ, and demonstrating that love to those around us – especially within the community of faith.

-Of course, this presupposes that there is such an influence – an influence, that is to say, which is specific to the symbolic action itself.
-If the Eucharist is simply a commemoration of an unrepeatable atoning transaction that benefits, rather than actively involving, us, there is no room for such an influence.
+Of course, we are assuming that such an influence exists – an influence, that is to say, which is specific to symbolic action.
+If the Eucharist is simply a commemoration of an unrepeatable atoning transaction that benefits, rather than actively involving, us, there is little room for such a thing.
 Our actions may indeed be transformed by Christ’s sacrifice, but not in a way that renders them sacrificial themselves in more than a figurative sense.
 St Paul’s application of sacrifice to our everyday lives in Romans 12.1 is in that case pure metaphor.
+But I have already put the case against the non-participative understanding of the Eucharist – and it is not my intention to re-run that argument here.

 the gods and the spirits accept that the share of wealth and happiness that has been offered to them and had been hitherto destroyed in useless sacrifices should serve the poor and children.(5)

 How does the paradigm find expression in substantive everyday actions outside the ceremonial sphere?
 The answer, in a word, is sadaka – a form of gift practice regarded by Muslims as having a religious intent.
 This giving is not itself ceremonial, and includes an enormously diverse range of generous practices.
 One dictionary of Islam mentions: giving assistance with the loading of a beast; every step taken towards prayer; lawful intercourse with one’s wife; greeting with a smile – in fact, just about any conceivable act of kindness, not excluding, of course, generosity involving substantive expenditure.
 Such actions are sadaka to the extent they involve the expression of the paradigm encoded in the rituals discussed in my previous piece.
 1. They involve the offering up of the worshipper’s self.
 2. They are addressed to the one God alone, who, as recipient, stands apart from everyone human being.
 3. They require no priestly mediation.
 The idea that these everyday actions are the practical outworking of a paradigm encoded symbolically in ceremonial action is fundamental to the Muslim faith.
 Popular etymology associates sadaka with the idea of the sincerity (sidk) of the almsgiver’s religious belief.
-Or as one well-known Qur’anic commentator remarks: ‘Our symbolic act finds practical expression in benevolence’, (6)
+Or as one well-known Qur’anic commentator remarks: ‘Our symbolic act finds practical expression in benevolence’.(6)

 How can such actions be addressed to God if He is not the material beneficiary?